*Memo:

 |=

-remove() can remove a selected element from a set, giving error if the selected element doesn't exist in the set as shown below:
+from the set, getting error if the element doesn't exist in the set as shown below:

 - The 1st argument is